the right smile

 Dentist Buckhead: How much do dental fillings cost? and Why?

-The cost of a filling can vary greatly, depending on who you go to, the type of filling and degree of restoration required.
-An amalgam (“silver/mercury filling”) is cheaper than a composite (white/resin filling), but will last significantly longer if you are unconcerned about aesthetics and the back and forth debate over whether or not amalgams may be linked to other health issues.
+Buckhead Dentist near meThe cost of a filling can vary greatly, depending on who you go to, the type of filling and degree of restoration required.
+An amalgam (mercury filling) is cheaper than a composite (white/resin filling), but will last significantly longer if you are unconcerned about the back and forth debate over whether or not amalgams may be linked to other health issues.
 The US Food and Drug Administration (FDA) and the American Dental Association (ADA) found there is no danger from an amalgam filling, but some specialists and consumers remain unconvinced by the findings.

 One of the ways to find out the actual range of cost is to just call a local dentist from the internet and ask them.
-You are going to find some hesitancy to quote over the phone because each person presents a different set of restorative circumstances, but you should be able to get a range of costs or a free consultation.
+You are going to find some hesitancy to quote over the phone because each person presents a different set of restorative circumstances, but contact us to get a free consultation.

 While costs vary from one area to the next and from one office to the next, the cost of typical amalgam filling ranges from approximately $75 to $175 per filling, whereas a composite resin filling ranges from $125 to $300 for a single surface restoration.
 You should expect about 3 to five years (possibly 7 years) of use from the composite and as many as 20 years or longer from an amalgam restoration.
 Actually a well-cared-for amalgam filling can last a lifetime, so the expensiveness of the filling really becomes a minor consideration.